nesaorg/bootstrap/readme.md

 - **Private Key**: Required for registering your miner and receiving rewards.
 Refer to the [FAQ](./FAQ.md#2-why-do-i-need-to-provide-a-private-key-when-setting-up-a-miner-node) on how to obtain your private key.
 - **Hugging Face API Key**: Necessary for accessing models hosted on Hugging Face.
 Refer to the [FAQ](./FAQ.md#7-how-do-i-obtain-a-hugging-face-api-key) on how to obtain an API key.
+- **Referral Code** (optional): If you were referred by another user, have their wallet address or public key hex ready.

 Having these ready will ensure a smooth and efficient configuration process.